navneetkumar22/Hosting_Landing_Page/README.md

 ## **Features :**
 - Created with HTML and CSS only.
-- Designed with using positions selector and z-index properties exclusively.
+- Designed with using positions selectors and flex-box properties exclusively.
 - Made Responsive using media queries to work on mobile devices.

 </br>